samapriya/phenofetch/README.md

 ## Usage

-PhenoFetch provides three main commands:
+PhenoFetch provides four main commands:

 - `sites`: List all available PhenoCam sites
+- `stats`: Display statistics for a site
+- `estimate`: Estimate download size for a date range
 - `download`: Download data for a specific site and date range
-- `stats`: Display statistics for a site

 ### List Available Sites